How to Increase Adoption of Customer Self-Services - 5 minutes read

 the reasons why customer self service is becoming increasingly

 popular.
 As problems become more technical, the more expertise and training required to solve them.
 Also, long waits for live calls and delayed response times for email and snail mail support add to the frustration for consumers, an issue that is not faced when using the online adoption of user self service.
 Support should be fast, easy, and effective.
 That’s why organisations are looking towards customer self-service as the future.
 However, the idea of customer digital adoption and self-service isn’t new.
-From the first ATM to kiosks in airports that help you with everything from checking in to bag-tagging, we have continued to look for ways to let consumers solve problems and complete tasks without assistance from a rep. In today’s digital world, customer self-service has taken the form of online self service platforms such as apps, chatbots, and website knowledge bases: all designed to allow the customer to solve their issues from the first interaction.
+From the first ATM to kiosks in airports that help you with everything from checking in to bag-tagging, we have continued to look for ways to let consumers solve problems and complete tasks without assistance from a rep. In today’s digital world, customer self-service has taken the form of online self service platforms.
+A customer self-service platform can range from an app, chatbot, and website knowledge bases: all designed to allow the customer to solve their issues from the first interaction.